 - Healthy Places is dedicated to providing information regarding healthy environments.

-- Healthy Food Environment is a CDC website dedicated toward the relationship between food, health, and environment.
+- Healthy Food Environment is a CDC website dedicated to the relationship between food, health, and environment.

 - National Center for Environmental Health the National Center for Environmental Health (NCEH) “plans, directs, and coordinates a national program to maintain and improve the health of the American people…”